A twisted inclusion between tensor products of operator spaces

 \begin{thm}[Main theorem] Let $V$ and $W$ be operator spaces.
 The identity map on their algebraic tensor product $V\tp W$ extends to a linear contraction

 \end{thm}

-The proof is based on an interpolation argument suggested to the author by John Rainwater (personal communication) and will be explained in Section~\ref{s:mainresults}.
 Note that in general, $\Psi_{V,W}$ cannot be completely bounded (just take $V=\Cplx$), and so it seems hard to obtain a more direct proof by considering operator-space tensor norms on $V\tp W$.
 We also note that in this theorem, we cannot replace the projective tensor product by the Haagerup tensor product, even if we weaken ``linear contraction'' to ``bounded linear map'' (Proposition~\ref{p:not-htp}).

 Theorem~\ref{t:mainthm} was originally motivated by a technical issue that arose in studying the Hoch\-schild cohomology of Fourier algebras, specifically the problem of \dt{higher-dimensional weak amenability} as defined in \cite{BEJ_ndimWA}.
 The main issue is that when $A$ and $B$ are cb-versions of Banach algebras, and $V$ and $W$ are cb-modules over $A$ and $B$ respectively, then $V\ptp\til{W}$ might not be a Banach module over $A\ptp B$; however, $V\mintp W$ \emph{is} such a module, and then Theorem~\ref{t:mainthm} allows us to replace the bad space $V\ptp\til{W}$ with the better space $V\mintp W$.

-More precise statements can be found in Section~\ref{s:cocycles}, whose main result -- on existence of certain 2-cocycles -- is stated as Theorem~\ref{t:cocycles-on-A(G)}.
-The presentation in Section~\ref{s:cocycles} is more of a sketch than a comprehensive account: in future work we intend to investigate these cohomology problems in much more detail, and develop the appropriate theoretical framework in a more complete way.
+Details of this construction will be given in forthcoming work.

 \para{Remarks on notation} What we have written here as $\til{W}$ is often denoted in the literature by $W^{\rm op}$.
 We have chosen different notation because in some of the intended applications, one is dealing with an operator space $A$ which is also an algebra; and hence there is a potential conflict with the usage of $A^{\rm op}$ to denote the ``opposite algebra'', i.e. the algebra with the same underlying vector space but with reversed product.
 In longer expressions, when considering the opposite operator space, we use the notation $\longopp{(\dots)}$; for instance $\longopp{B(H)}$ denotes $B(H)$ equipped with the opposite of its usual operator space structure.